pablodecm/phd_thesis/src/103_chapter_3.md

 interested in a small amount of the readout generating processes for each collision, because in general $\phi_S \ll
-\phi_B \ll \phi_{\textrm{not-hard}}$, the effect of trigger or any other *event selection* can be considered.
-The role of event selection is reduce the fraction of events that do not contain useful information for the inference task of interest.
-In the case of trigger selection, it is a technical requirement in order reduce the rate of detector readouts recorded to current technological capabilities, as discussed in [Section @sec:trigger].
-For analysis selection instead, as will be discussed in [Chapter @sec:higgs_pair], it is used to reduce the expected contribution of background processes that are not well-modelled by simulation, as well as to the increase the expected fraction of signal events in synthetic counting likelihoods those that will be detailed in [Section @sec:synthetic_likelihood].
+\phi_B \ll \phi_{\textrm{not-hard}}$, the effect of trigger or any other *event selection* should be considered.
+The role of event selection is to reduce the fraction of events that do not contain useful information for the inference task of interest.
+Trigger selection can be though of technical requirement, reducing the total rate of detector readouts recorded to match the available hardware for data acquisition, as discussed in [Section @sec:trigger].
+The purpose of analysis selection, as will be discussed in [Chapter @sec:higgs_pair], it is instead to reduce the expected contribution of background processes that are not well-modelled by simulation, as well as to the increase the expected fraction of signal events in synthetic counting likelihoods, such as those which will be detailed in [Section @sec:synthetic_likelihood].

 In general mathematical
-terms, any deterministic event selection can be thought as indicator function
+terms, any deterministic event selection can be thought of as an indicator function
 $\mathbb{1}_\mathcal{C} : \mathcal{X} \longrightarrow \{0,1\}$,  of a given
 subset of the set of possible detector readouts
-$\mathcal{C} \subseteq \mathcal{X}$, that can be defined as:
+$\mathcal{C} \subseteq \mathcal{X}$.
+I can be defined as:

 $$\mathbb{1}_\mathcal{C}(\boldsymbol{x}) =
   \begin{cases}